NVIDIA/aistore/docs/etl.md

 |-------------------------|-----------------|
 | **HTTP Push/Redirect** | For each HTTP request, the destination target's address is provided in the `ais-node-url` header.
 The ETL container should perform an additional `PUT` request to that address with the transformed object as the payload. |
 | **WebSocket** | Since WebSocket preserves message order and boundaries, the ETL container receives two consecutive messages: (1) a control message in JSON format containing the destination address, FQN, and associated ETL argument, and (2) a binary message with the object content.
 The container should process them in order and issue a `PUT` request to the destination with the transformed object. |

+### Timeouts

+ETL initialization supports two configurable timeout settings to ensure robust and predictable behavior during container startup and object transformation.

+#### Initialization Timeout (`init_timeout`)

+Specifies the maximum time allowed for the ETL container to start and become ready.
+**Default:** `5m` (5 minutes)
+If the container fails to initialize within this period, the ETL setup will be aborted.

+#### Object Processing Timeout (`obj_timeout`)

+Defines the maximum time permitted to transform a single object.
+**Default:** `45s` (45 seconds)
+If a transformation exceeds this duration, the operation will be terminated and logged as a failure.

 ## ETL Pod Lifecycle